termux/termux-gui/Protocol.md

   - stop
     - value: whether or not the Activity is finishing
   - destroy:
-    - value: whether or not the Activity is finishing.
+    - value: finish whether or not the Activity is finishing.
 Only for destroy this is guaranteed to be accurate.
 The previous events may not report that.
 So if you want to save state when the Activity is destroyed, request that state when it is stopped instead.
 - Custom events:
   - recitem: The plugin needs an item for a RecyclerView
     - value:
       - rec: the RecyclerView View id
       - The id of the Activity the View is in.
       - it: the index of the item required
+  - UserLeaveHint: Gets fired when the user leaves an Activity.
+Can be used to then make the Activity go into pip mode.
+  - pipchanged: Gets fired when the Activity enters or exits pip mode.
+    - value: whether the Activity is now in pip mode or not.